dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 ### `DeamonSet` strategy

-Kubernetes `DaemonSets` allows you to define workloads that need to be deployed once per node in the cluster.
-This enables workloads that are running in the same node to communicate with local daprd APIs, no matter where the `Kubernetes Scheduler` schedules your workload.
+With Kubernetes `DaemonSet`, you can define workloads that need to be deployed once per node in the cluster.
+This enables workloads that are running in the same node to communicate with local daprd APIs, no matter where the Kubernetes `Scheduler` schedules your workload.

 <img src="/images/dapr-shared/daemonset.png" width=800 style="padding-bottom:15px;">